 The Bachelor of Science in Radiologic Sciences program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and approved by the California Department of Health, Radiologic Health Branch.

 - Health Education Student Organization (HESO)

-In honor of our emeritus faculty, the department has established several scholarships, including the Holly Hunt Scholarship, the Lennin Glass Scholarship and the Judge Julian Beck Scholarship.
+In honor of our emeritus faculty, the department has established several scholarships, including the Holly Hunt Scholarship, the Lennin Glass Scholarship, the Judge Julian Beck Scholarship and the Health Administration Student Scholarship.
 For more information about applications and deadlines, contact the Department of Health Sciences at (818) 677-4081.